What is the vulva?

 Estrogen: A female hormone produced in the ovaries.

-Human Papillomavirus (HPV): The name for a group of related viruses, some of which cause genital warts and some of which are linked to cervical changes and cancer of the cervix, vulva, vagina, penis, anus, and throat.
+Human Papillomavirus (HPV): The name for a group of related viruses, some of which cause genital warts and some of which are linked to cervical changes and cancer of the cervix, vulva, vagina, penis, anus, mouth, and throat.

 Inflammation: Pain, swelling, redness, and irritation of tissues in the body.